-However, just because you’re the graphic designer doesn’t mean you have to then force your opinions down the client’s throat.
+However, just because you’re the graphic designer doesn’t mean you have to force your opinions down the client’s throat.
 Such actions will not only damage your relationship with the client, you might even lose the project altogether.

 The last thing you want to do is view every feedback as a personal attack and get overly emotional.
 Remember, you’re providing a solution to the client, which means meeting their needs as best as you can.
 In order to achieve success as a freelancer, you have to put your ego to one side, and learn how to manage client feedback well.

 The first thing you should realize is that the design process — while important in establishing client expectations — is also very unpredictable.
 There’s really no way to know how the client will feel upon seeing your work.
 After all, graphic design is subjective, so what works for you might not work for the client.

 Furthermore, your work is based on what you think the client needs, which might not necessarily be true.
 If they feel that you have missed the mark, then it’s only natural that they help you get on the right track.